 Using your computer keyboard, you can press the key(s) listed below the calculator key icons instead of clicking those keys on the TI-SmartViewTM calculator image.
-For example, you can press A on your computer keyboard instead of clicking on the calculator image to display the FUNCTION TABLE menu.
+For example, you can press Y on your computer keyboard instead of clicking on the calculator image to display the data editor.